Azure/AzureStack-Tools/Deployment/README.md

 ## Prepare to Redeploy (boot back to original/base OS)

-This tool allows you to easily initiate a redeployment of your Azure Stack Technical Preview deployment, by presenting you with the boot OS options, and the choice to boot back into the original/base OS (away from the previously created **AzureStack TP2**).
+This tool allows you to easily initiate a redeployment of your Azure Stack Technical Preview deployment, by presenting you with the boot OS options, and the choice to boot back into the original/base OS (away from the previously created **Azure Stack**).

 BootMenuNoKVM updates the boot configuration with the original/base entry, and then prompts to reboot the host.
 Because the default boot entry is set with this script, no KVM or manual selection of the boot entry is required as the machine restarts.